 He also makes custom aluminum cake pans, gingerbread house cutter sets, and other custom items.
 Many of those are shown on his website, www.frankencutters.com/fc , as well as some "FrankenHistory" and pictures of some "FrankenTools".
 You will also find some photos taken at the CCCC Conventions in Pittsburg, Kansas, and Pittsburgh, PA..

 He no longer keep "stock" cookie cutters; but makes "custom" items, made-to-order.
-To receive a free quote, you can contact them at: (this is not a link, you have to type it into your email program.), or write to
+To receive a free quote, you can contact FC at the link on the website, or write to:

 into this venture began Thanksgiving of 2001.
 We have always had the